 Most indie musicians are either poor, barely scraping by, or living with their parents.
 It’s a tough racket, and there are a lot of things to pay for when you’re a musician: touring, gas, recording, printing an album, promo materials and so forth.

 With that in mind, we donated some time to create and give away a free, killer one-page HTML template for musicians through Chorus Magazine.
 We call it the YourBand HTML Template.
 What is this, exactly?
-Well, you can download this file for free, get a domain name & hosting for your band or client, change a few lines of HTML and upload this file to your server.
+Well, you can download this file for free, get a domain name & a dedicated server hosting for your band or client, change a few lines of HTML and upload this file to your server.
 Presto!
 You have a gorgeous one-pager website for your band/client.
 This is what the template looks like, which can be edited to suit your needs:

 YourBandTemplate